Kregg Lumpkin: Tampa Bay Buccaneers

 On September 5, 2010, Lumpkin was claimed off waivers by the Tampa Bay Buccaneers.

 Seattle Seahawks

 Lumpkin signed with the Seattle Seahawks on March 23, 2012.
 He was waived on September 18.

 New York Giants

 Lumpkin signed with the New York Giants on November 27, 2012.

+Post-football career

+Lumpkin is now the Deputy Chief of Operations for Newton County Fire Department in Newton County, Georgia.